RUGSoftEng/2018-Hestia-Web-Frontend/docs/requirements/HestiaWeb_requirements.md

 - [ ] As a user, I would like to be able to donate to plugin developers, to show my support.
 - [ ] As a user, I would like to be able to export and import configurations for my Hestia servers, to make it easier for me to deploy my systems.
 - [ ] As a user, I would like to be able to change the theme of the user-interface, so that it suits my preferences.

+## Non-Functional Requirements
+- [ ] As a user, I would like to be able to use the Hestia service without interruption.
 - [ ] As a developer, I would like to have consistent style between my products.
-- [ ] As a user, I would like to be able to use the Hestia service without interruption.
-- [ ] As a user, I would like to be able to control my Hestia systems even when I’m not on their local network.

-## Non-Functional Requirements
-This is some placeholder text because I'm not 100% sure what to put here.
-PLEASE CHANGE THIS BEFORE DOING A PULL REQUEST TO MASTER!

 ## Won't Do
 Below are listed some requirements or concerns which the clients have told us about, but due to resource requirements, legal issues, or other barriers, we know in advance that such features cannot be reasonably implemented.